deserat/hackthefed/docs/source/index.rst

 *moderation* also allows us to flag records.
 By default, each record starts in *pending* status.

+*moderation* also provides specific models for working with banned words and users.

 This application can be integrated with **Scarlet** easily.
 Actually, the *cms_bundles.py* file allows you to build an administration interface displaying a moderation queue.